 Glaciers carved out the rolling terrain of Cunningham Park nearly 20,000 years ago.
 Archaeological evidence indicates that the first people to settle in this area arrived around 5,000 BCE.
 These Native Americans, ancestors of the Matinecocks, fished, hunted, and later farmed near the shores of Little Neck and Flushing Bays.
 In the early 1600s, the Dutch and the English began arriving here.
-During the American Revolution, British soldiers occupied the area and cut down most of the native forests for firewood.
+During the American Revolution, British soldiers occupied the area and cut down most of the native forest for firewood.
 Eastern Queens remained rural until the economic boom and population explosion of the first half of the 20th century.

 In 1934, Hillside Park was renamed for W. Arthur Cunningham (1894-1934).
-Born in Manhattan, Cunningham grew up in Brooklyn, where he attended St. James's Academy.
+Born in Manhattan, Cunningham grew up in Brooklyn, where he attended St. James’s Academy.
 He earned his L.L.B. degree from Fordham Law School in 1915, but postponed a legal career to serve his country in World War I. Cunningham distinguished himself in combat as a major in the 69th (later 165th) Regiment, American Expeditionary Force.
 After the war, he served as counsel and later vice president to the Textile Banking Corporation.
-Then, in 1933, he was elected City Comptroller on Mayor Fiorello H. LaGuardia's (1882-1947) Fusion ticket.
-But on May 5, 1934, Cunningham suddenly died of a heart attack while horseback riding on Long Island.
-The horse's name, it is said, was Redwood.
+Then, in 1933, he was elected City Comptroller on Mayor Fiorello H. LaGuardia’s (1882-1947) ‘Fusion’ ticket.
+But on May 5, 1934, Cunningham died suddenly of a heart attack while horseback riding on Long Island.
+The horse’s name, it is said, was Redwood.

 Redwood Playground is designed for small children.
 There are two sets of adventure play equipment, with ladders, bridges, and platforms to climb and explore.
 The playground also contains swings, a spray shower, a drinking fountain, and benches.

 Directions to Cunningham Park